Skip to main content

 Hooking onto tasks

 This is the same method used by the app template and also the easier one.
+Go ahead and install cargo-ndk if you have not already done so:

 cargo install cargo-ndk

-Next, add these lines1 near the bottom of android/app/build.gradle
+Next, add these lines1 near the bottom of android/app/build.gradle:

 [